 Consistent with the goals of Sullivan University, the PA Program is dedicated to providing cutting-edge educational enrichment opportunities for the intellectual, social and professional development of its students.
 The program offers career-focused curriculum to promote the development of critical thinking, effective verbal and written communication, computer literacy and teamwork, as well as an appreciation for lifelong learning, cultural diversity and professionalism.
 The PA Program will pursue its mission and goals while embracing the core values of Teamwork, Compassion, Excellence, Professionalism, Integrity and Accountability.

-The Sullivan PA Program is a graduate program of 24 months with plans to graduate the first class in June 2016.
+The Sullivan PA Program is a graduate program of 24 months which recently graduated its first class in June 2016.
+Sullivan University Physician Assistant Program Inaugural Class of 2016 is 100% PANCE certified and 100% employed.
 Graduates will receive a Master of Science in Physician Assistant.
 The Goals of the Sullivan University PA Program are to:

 |PA 510||Principles of PA Practice I ||1.5